 - Astronomy (numbers in space & time)

-Over the course of time Music has gradually become separated from the field of Ethics.
+Over the course of time music has gradually become separated from the field of Ethics.
 In the mind of the ancient Greeks and the Medievals this was not so.
-At St Philomena we encourage the students to critically analyse music as something that is either ordered (numbers in time) or not.
+At St Philomena School we encourage the students to critically analyse music as something that is either ordered (numbers in time) or not.

 “Music directly imitates the passions or states of the soul.
 When one listens to music that imitates a certain passion, he becomes imbued with the same passion; and if over a long time he habitually listens to music that rouses ignoble passions, his whole character will be shaped to an ignoble form.”

 This statement is, more importantly, inversely true.
 The more one listens to, and indeed sings or plays, music of a noble form the more it will ennoble their soul.
-It is for this reason that we have a particular focus on the Scared Music tradition at St Philomena School (Gregorian Chant, Polyphony and Hymnody) we also make use of good and wholesome classical and contemporary music.
+It is for this reason that we have a particular focus on the Scared Music tradition at St Philomena School (Gregorian Chant, Polyphony and Hymnody) we also make use of good and wholesome classical and folk music.

 St Teresa of Avila stated that everything on earth has one of three possible points of origin/sources of inspiration: